codedx/sqlmap/README.md

                              Has no effect if --codedx parameter is not used.
 Valid values are (prompt, overwrite, append).
 If this parameter is not specified, 'prompt' will be used as the default.

-                             Conflict checks are done when sqlmap starts; if the file exists, the conflict will be handled automatically based on the conflict action.
-If the file does not exist, the action will default to 'overwrite'.
 ```

 ### Modes of Operation